UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/General-Examples/README.md

 A basic example demonstrating how to request a high memory node on either Ocelote or Puma.

 ### [Job Using Scratch](Using-Scratch-Space)
+Example of using a compute node's local storage, or scratch space, during a job's execution.

 *****